Waterways: Working For You

 The number of ton-miles per gallon of fuel by barge is 514 miles, by train 202 miles and, by truck 59 miles.

 Barge traffic does not add to the noise pollution or congestion that is common with other modes.
 It is the safest type of transportation to move chemicals and toxic materials.

 Compare the Costs

-Other benefits include an improved natural environment for fish and wildlife, parks and recreational areas, generation of clean and renewable hydroelectric power, reduced soil errosion and flood reduction.
+Other benefits include an improved natural environment for fish and wildlife, parks and recreational areas, generation of clean and renewable hydroelectric power, reduced soil erosion and flood reduction.

 The benefits realized from lower fuel consumption, less pollution, and economy of scale combine to make barge transportation the most economical of the major modes.
 Where waterborne transportation is available, rail and truck costs are lowered.
 An economical and sustainable transportation link to world markets provides American producers with a competitive advantage.

 Prices for consumer products remain reasonable.
-Water related recreational opportunities are available.
-Cities have a reliable water supply for cities, farms, and industry.
-People are protected against flood and have low-cost energy due to hydropower generation.
+Water-related recreational opportunities are available.
+Cities have a reliable water supply for cities, farms, and industries.
+People are protected against floods and have low-cost energy due to hydropower generation.
 All of these are added benefits to citizens because navigation is available on our waterways.

 Miners, farmers and other workers earn more because waterborne transportation allows their company to reduce transportation costs.
-In fact, industries which use barge transportation typically pay higher than average wages.
+In fact, industries that use barge transportation typically pay higher than average wages.

 Raw material costs remain low because inexpensive transportation is available and allows manufacturers to distribute products in a less expensive manner.